 the contractor or permit holder must withdraw the notice of intention, to the extent to which the contractor or permit holder is not going to carry out the work, as soon as practicable by giving notice to the Board in the approved form.

-Penalty: $3 000.
+Penalty for this subregulation: a fine of $3 000.

 (2) If —